SukkaW/forgetti-loader/README.md

           exclude: /node_modules/,
           use: [
             // babel-loader, swc-loader, esbuild-loader, or anything you like to transpile JSX should go here.
+            // If you are using rspack, the rspack's buiilt-in react transformation is sufficient.
             // { loader: 'swc-loader' },
             // Now add forgetti-loader
             {